A Recession is Coming: Save Costs Through Procurement

 Who we are

 Lhotse is a procurement solution that focuses on your company’s non-strategic spending.
-We enable a more effective relationship between organizations and suppliers, reducing processing and administrative costs in the process.
+We enable a more effective relationship between organisations and suppliers, reducing processing and administrative costs in the process.
 The Lhotse app automatically identifies suppliers, requests offers, and provides a transparent overview of the best options.
 We also use suppliers' historic data to ensure that your company uncovers the largest savings potential.

 Supercharge your procurement workflow